-If you have spare laptop RAM sticks lying around then you may get an itch to try them up in a desktop, which begs the question, can you use laptop RAM in desktop?
+If you have spare laptop RAM sticks, you may get an itch to try them up on a desktop, which begs the question, can you use laptop RAM in desktop?

 The answer to this question isn’t simple.
-Technically, you CAN use laptop RAM in desktop using a RAM adapter that converts SO-DIMM to DIMM, but whether this arrangement will work or not will depend upon what motherboard make, and model you have.
+Technically, you CAN use laptop RAM in desktop using a RAM adapter that converts SO-DIMM to DIMM, but whether this arrangement will work depends on what motherboard make and model you have.

-Simply put, the current DDR4 SO-DIMM to DIMM RAM adapter do work for Intel motherboards, but do not work for AMD motherboards.
+Simply put, the current DDR4 SO-DIMM to DIMM RAM adapter works for Intel motherboards but not for AMD motherboards.

-But besides the motherboard make and model, there can be many other caveats and pitfalls that can cause issues when using the RAM adapters.
+But besides the motherboard make and model, many other caveats and pitfalls can cause issues when using the RAM adapters.

-Therefore, in short, I would personally recommend that you save yourself from the hassle and not spend on the RAM adapter UNLESS you are absolutely sure that they will work.
+Therefore, I recommend that you save yourself from the hassle and not spend on the RAM adapter UNLESS you are sure it will work.

-In the following text I will talk in detail about whether you can use laptop RAM in desktop or not and also talk about desktop and laptop RAM sticks in general.
+In the following text, I will talk in detail about whether you can use laptop RAM on a desktop or not and also speak of desktop and laptop RAM sticks in general.

 SO-DIMM and DIMM are both memory types for computers.
-DIMM stands for Dual Inline Memory Module owing to the fact that DIMM memory sticks have electrical circuits / pins located on both side of the RAM sticks.
+DIMM stands for Dual Inline Memory Module because DIMM memory sticks have electrical circuits/pins on both sides of the RAM sticks.

-They are different from SIMM or Single Inline Memory Module that have electrical circuits only on one side of the memory stick.
+They differ from SIMM or Single Inline Memory Modules, in which electrical circuits are only on one memory stick’s side.

 Now there are two types of DIMM memory sticks:

-- SO-DIMM – Small Outline DIMM sticks – which is in mobile devices like laptops.
+- SO-DIMM – Small Outline DIMM sticks – in mobile devices like laptops.

 - DIMM – Standard DIMM – which is used in desktops.